 With collaboration and partnership opportunities now present with an energy industry partner, JPL was able to test their idea at actual onshore sites – something they’d not been able to do before.
 Statoil, for their part, was able to weigh in and advise which emissions needed to be monitored and how the data from the drones collected needed to be reported so field operators – not just scientists – could read and act upon it.
 Statoil and JPL’s scientists are also working together to determine how to extend flight times for the drones; the North Dakota winter sapped battery power quickly, meaning the drones could only stay in the air briefly.
 Ideally, they will need to be in the air for 30 minutes to cover and record data from an entire onshore site.

 Both teams continue working on solutions to a new drone platform and on making the data reported by the drones faster and more intuitive.
 As testing continues, scientists from across Statoil and JPL anticipate new challenges that will require both groups’ creative thinking to solve.
 But with each new challenge comes a new opportunity to collaborate and revolutionize standard practices across both industries.
 And that’s a prospect that keeps these scientists excited to learn from one another.

 INTO THE FUTURE

-Using drones to monitor emissions is only one project Statoil and JPL have been working on together.
-Exciting developments around the field of material sciences could soon yield new proppants – used in oil exploration – that are “as light as water, as strong as diamonds and cheaper than dirt.”
+Using drones to monitor emissions is only one of the many projects Statoil and JPL have been working on together.
+Exciting developments around the field of material sciences could soon yield new proppants – used in oil production – that are “as light as water, as strong as diamonds and as cheap as dirt.”